Lissensj/markdowntest/Standard_Document.md

 In order to understand all the examples in this template, you need to look at the non-rendered text in a text editor.
 If you want to preview what your document will (more or less) look like, there are a number of editors available on the Internet that provide this.

-As a general piece pf advice; since this document will become a single page on the Allseen documentation system in Drupal, keep it concise.
+As a general piece of advice; since this document will become a single page on the Allseen documentation system in Drupal, keep it concise.
 Split your document into several sub-documents if necessary.
 You can use a top document to link the separate documents together.

 ### References